LAS-IT/openapply/README.md

 ### Still TODO

+* xlsx export
 * test timeouts
 * write PUTS methods
-* **write a recursive query to pull students with Multiple statuses**
+* write a recursive query to pull students by since id
 * write a recursive query to pull students by since date
-* write a recursive query to pull students by since id
 * **investigate slow response when returning large number of records**
-* **allow xlsx export**

 ### CHANGE LOG

-* 0.1.0 - pre-release - out of date
+* **v0.1.0** - test release -- 2017-11-01
-* 0.2.0 - first release
+* **v0.2.0** - first release -- NOT compatible with 0.1.0 -- 2017-11-07
   - get student details of a give status (and pure api calls)
-* 0.2.1 - update
-  - allow data flattening for simplier post processing
-  - recursive searching of data until all records of a given status are aquired
+  - recursive query until all receipt of all records received
+* **v0.2.1** - update compatible with 0.2.0 - 2017-11-15
-  - create an array or csv strings for easier usage by other consumers
+  - create an array or csv strings
+  - allow data flattening prep for post processing
-  - allow scp string to file export - use with caution - not tested
+  - allow scp string object to file export - no tests
+  - allow queries to lookup students with multiple statuses

 ### Installation